1337-server/BG-Remover/README.md

 * ✅ **Single-image CLI** and **folder batch mode** that respect EXIF orientation and reuse one model session.
 * ✅ **Flexible exports** with selectable PNG, WebP, JPEG, BMP, or TIFF output (alpha preserved when supported).
 * ✅ **Web interface** built with Flask featuring upload + server-folder workflows, ZIP downloads, and previews.
-* ✅ Works on CPU or GPU, auto-orients input files, and limits oversized images to keep RAM usage stable.
+* ✅ Runs entirely on CPU, auto-orients input files, and limits oversized images to keep RAM usage stable.

 ---